-Intarsia is closely related to wooden inlay and marquetry, in setting shaped stones into patterns it has its origins in7th century Egypt.
-The technique was continued and developed through to 14th century Italy.
-After about 1620 marquetry was beginning to overtake the intarsia.
+It closely relates intarsia to wooden inlay and marquetry, in setting shaped stones into patterns it has its origins in7th century Egypt.
+They continued the technique and developed through to 14th century Italy.
+After about 1620 marquetry was overtaking the intarsia.
 Sometimes the lines between the three can become a little blurred as what is what.

 The inlay in this wooden wall art uses the grain of the wood to be the veins on the leave along with the natural colours of the wood.

 This is my version of the original by dfcabinetmakers.com which was a more detailed marquetry piece.